 By breaking the fighter range problem into two components—a fighter and a tanker— engineers were able to massively increase the performance and relevance of fighters in combat.
 A single formation of fighters can have a near strategic level impact on the battlefield.

-Make sure to check back in two weeks for an in-cockpit play-by-play of how we rejoin with the tanker and refuel at 350 mph.
+Make sure to check out the in-cockpit play-by-play of how we rejoin with the tanker and refuel at 350 mph.

 Want to know more about life as a fighter pilot?
 Check out Justin “Hasard” Lee’s video about a day in the life of a fighter pilot below: